-Once the decision has been made to suspend, a student will only be sent home once contact has been made with parents/carers and where it is clear that the student will be returning to a place of safety.
-Work will be provided and either sent with the student or arrangements will be made for collection of work.
+Once the decision has been made to suspend, a pupil will only be sent home once contact has been made with parents/carers and where it is clear that the pupil will be returning to a place of safety.
+Work will be provided and either sent with the pupil or arrangements will be made for collection of work.